python-boltons/eris/README.md

 # eris

 **The Greek Goddess of Strife and Discord...
-The better way to handle, trace, and log errors in Python.**
+A better way to handle, trace, and log errors in Python.**

 _project status badges:_